-NOTE: USE FAST RESPONSE ONLY IF ZONE CONTAINS VIBRATION CONTACTS, PHOTOELECTRICS OR OTHER FAST ACTING DEVICES
+NOTE: USE FAST RESPONSE ONLY IF ZONE CON-TAINS VIBRATION CONTACTS, PHOTOELECTRICS OR OTHER FAST ACTING DEVICES

 - a.
 Response Times: Each zone loop is normally connected for a 250 ms (millisecond) response time; this means that swingers, transients, or momentary loop disturbances lasting less than 250 ms will be ignored by the unit.
 If a vibration contact or other fast responding device is used in one of the loops, cutting the Zone Response Jumper for that zone will change its operation to the fast response mode (7 ms).
-See Figure 1. - zone) employs a No. 606, 1000 ohm End-of-Line Resistor.
-The total loop resistance excluding the E.O.L. resistor may be anywhere from zero to 500 ohms.
+See Figure 1. - b.
+Resistance: Each zone loop is supervised and (except for the series zone) employs a No. 607, 2000 ohm End-of-Line Resistor.
+The total loop resistance excluding the E.O.L.
+Resistor may be anywhere from zero to 500 ohms.
 Through this resistance range, loop current varies from 3 to 5 ma.
-If the total loop resistance (E.O.L. resistor included) varies more than a few hundred ohms below 820 ohms or above 1500 ohms, a zone alarm will occur.
+If the total loop resistance (E.O.L.
+Resistor included) varies more than a few hundred ohms below 1300 ohms or above 3300 ohms, a zone alarm will occur.
 Each loop can have closed circuit (in series) or open circuit (in parallel) contacts or a combination of both wired into it (except the series zone which will be discussed later). - c.
 Zone LED Indicators: Each zone has its own LED for circuit test purposes and zone annunciation (the series and 24 hour zones share a common LED). - d.
 The Automatic Zone Shunt Feature allows the subscriber to set the system for the NIGHT with one or more zones "in alarm".
 The undisturbed zones arm normally.
 (This does not apply to the delay zone which, if left disturbed, will cause the exit and entry delays to run their course immediately, followed by an alarm.) - e.
 When the system is set to NIGHT all zones arm immediately (except the delay zone, which arms following the exit delay period).
 After each zone is armed any subsequent loop disturbance will cause an alarm and the appropriate zone annunciation LED to light and stay lit until, at opening time, the subscriber turns the keyswitch to DAY which resets the LED's.
 The alarm bell will ring for the duration of the pre-selected bell cutoff interval and then stop.
 If the loop disturbance has by then cleared (or if it subsequently clears) the loop circuit will automatically reset.
 See "Automatic Reset" described later.